jkjung-avt/tensorrt_demos/README.md

 Prerequisite
 ------------

 The code in this repository was tested on both Jetson Nano DevKit and Jetson TX2.
-In order to run the demo programs below, first make sure you have the target Jetson Nano system with the proper version of image installed.
-Reference: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).
+In order to run the demo programs below, first make sure you have the target Jetson Nano/TX2 system with the proper version of image installed.
+Reference for Jetson Nano: [Setting up Jetson Nano: The Basics](https://jkjung-avt.github.io/setting-up-nano/).

-More specifically, the target Jetson Nano/TX2 system should have TensorRT libraries installed.
-For example, TensorRT v5.1.6 (from JetPack-4.2.2) was present on the tested Jetson Nano system.
+More specifically, the target Jetson Nano/TX2 system should have TensorRT libraries installed.  **Demo #1 and demo #2 should work for TensorRT 3.x, 4.x, or 5.x.
+But demo #3 would require TensorRT 5.x.**

+You could check which version of TensorRT has been installed on your Jetson Nano/TX2 by looking at file names of the libraries.
+For example, TensorRT v5.1.6 (from JetPack-4.2.2) was present on my Jetson Nano DevKit.

 ```shell
 $ ls /usr/lib/aarch64-linux-gnu/libnvinfer.so*